keinen87/3_bars/README.md

 # The nearest bars

-The script helps to find biggests, smallests and closest bar(s)
+The script helps to find biggest, smallest and closest bar

 # Quickstart